thalsi/Learn-typescript/README.md

       9. charAt()
          - Returns the character at the “x” position within the string.
       10. concat()
           - Combines one or more strings into the existing one and returns the combined string.
-      11. includes()
-      - (searchString)
-      - searching String may be found string retun boolean.
-      12. toUpperCase()
+      11. toUpperCase()
-      13. toLowerCase()
+      12. toLowerCase()
-      14. endsWith()
-      - string ends with the searching string.